Coil Gun Mk2

 Final Fusion Model (Back).

-Me holding the device in one hand (Though PCB replaced with protoboard).
+Me holding the device in one hand (Though copper board replaced with protoboard).

-The device sitting on my desk (Though PCB replaced with protoboard).
+The device sitting on my desk (Though copper board replaced with protoboard).

 Development Documentation